 - Avoid pies, sausage rolls and pastries

-- Rather than creamy sauces or dressings, choose those that are based on tomato, soy or other low fat ingredients.
-As some tomato and soy sauces can be high in salt, choose low-salt varieties or make them yourself without any added salt.
+- Rather than creamy sauces or dressings, choose those that are based on tomato, soy or other low fat ingredients

 - Limit creamy style soups.